nutanix/terraform-provider-nutanixkps/docs/guides/ahv-onboarding.md

 page_title: "Onboarding an AHV Service Domain"
 ---

+## Onboarding an AHV Service Domain

+This guides provides samples on how to onboard an AHV Service Domain to Karbon Platform Services.

 ### Provider Setup

 Begin by instantiating your `nutanixkps` and `nutanix` providers in terraform.
 This helps the provider autheticate interactions for each user in regards to our API.
 Simply enter you MyNutanix credentials to get started.